How much can it cost you to hire the wrong ESL teacher?

 Not offering professional development opportunities

-To successfully attract the best teachers, you need to be sensitive to what the best teachers want.
+To successfully attract and find the best ESL best teachers, you need to be sensitive to what the best teachers want.
 And, most often, they want to improve themselves.
 Professional development tops the list for what international teacher candidates are looking to get from their job.

 Is your recruitment process broken?